DHTMLX/gantt-docs/data/api/refs/gantt.md

 - api/gantt_getsubtaskdates.md - calculates the combined start/end dates of tasks nested in a project or another task
 - api/gantt_gettask.md - returns the task object
 - api/gantt_gettaskbytime.md - returns a collection of tasks which occur during the specified period
+- api/gantt_gettaskcount.md - gets the number of tasks that are currently loaded in the gantt
 - api/gantt_gettaskindex.md - get the index of a task in the branch
 - api/gantt_gettasknode.md - returns the HTML element of the task bar
 - api/gantt_gettaskposition.md - calculates the position and size of the task's DOM element in the timeline area
 - api/gantt_gettaskrownode.md - returns the HTML element of the task row in the table
 - api/gantt_gettasktop.md - gets the top position of the task's DOM element in the timeline area
+- api/gantt_getvisibletaskcount.md - gets the number of tasks visible on the screen (those that are not collapsed)
 - api/gantt_getworkhours.md - returns the working hours of the specified date
 - api/gantt_groupby.md - groups tasks by the specified task's attribute
 - api/gantt_haschild.md - checks whether the specified item has child tasks